Use API3 To Request Off-Chain Data on Moonbeam¶

 The requester calling an Airnode primarily focuses on two tasks:

-- Make the request
+- Making the request

-- Accept and decode the response
+- Accepting and decoding the response

 Here is an example of a basic requester contract to request data from an Airnode: